This is the second in our two-part security series. To read the first blog, please click here.

 This problem has existed for years and will continue to be a challenge for quite some time until there are significant improvements in secure application development and patch management capabilities.

 Just as cybercriminals are breaching systems to see what they can extract, they are using cheap and readily available DDoS botnets to discover vulnerable systems that can be taken offline as part of ransom or disruption campaigns.
-The DBIR also confirms a bit of good news: DDoS is “one of the infosec trends that can actually be addressed.”
-Unfortunately, too many organizations may assume they have adequate protections—until a DDoS attack reveals points of failure, at the cost of business downtime.
+The DBIR also confirms some good news: DDoS is “one of the infosec trends that can be addressed.”
+Unfortunately, too many organizations may assume they have adequate protections — until a DDoS attack reveals points of failure at the cost of business downtime.

-Now that we’ve discussed some key results from the DBIR, let’s review a security threat not covered in the report: Inaction.
+Now that we’ve discussed some key results from the DBIR let’s review a security threat not covered in the report: Inaction.
 A common challenge with reducing the application attack surface is that your web applications are in constant motion.
-Many are evolving, adding new features and moving to the cloud.
-Implementing security fixes continues to plague application pipelines, forcing tradeoffs between business, engineering and security interests.
-Removing old vulnerabilities, especially from legacy applications, suffer from the opposite challenge—getting developer and project management attention on web applications still in use but no longer receiving business focus/investment.
-In both scenarios, bad actors are counting on these management lapses and inaction to find and exploit vulnerabilities.
+Many are evolving, adding new features, and moving to the cloud.
+Implementing security fixes continues to plague application pipelines, forcing tradeoffs between business, engineering, and security interests.
+Removing old vulnerabilities, especially legacy applications, suffer from the opposite challenge — getting developer and project management attention on web applications still in use but no longer receiving business focus/investment.
+In both scenarios, bad actors count on these management lapses and inaction to find and exploit vulnerabilities.